 AJRR Risk-Adjusted Revision Rate Visuals

-The AAOS American Joint Replacement Registry (AJRR) has introduced new risk-adjusted revision rate visuals on RegistryInsights dashboards.
+The AAOS American Joint Replacement Registry (AJRR) has introduced 1-year and 2-year risk-adjusted revision rate visuals on RegistryInsights dashboards.
 The risk adjustment model was developed in collaboration with Avant-garde Health and underwent expert review and validation by biostatistician Isabella Zaniletti, PhD, MA, of IZ Statistics, LLC.

 The risk-adjusted revision rate visuals enable Surgeon Authorized Users and Registry Authorized Users to evaluate revision rates in a statistically adjusted framework, supporting equitable performance comparisons across surgeons, institutions, and surgeon-institution combinations.